jacehalvorson/nfl_stats_prototype/README.md

 ## Instructions
-This application requires Python version 3.0 or later along with extensions **tkinter** and **customtkinter**.
+This application requires Python version 3.0 or later along with the **customtkinter** extension.
 The extensions can be downloaded with the following commands:

 ### Linux/MacOS
 ```
-pip install tk
 pip install customtkinter
 ```

 ### Windows
 ```
-pip3 install tk
 pip3 install customtkinter
 ```